Penn Forest Questions

 What does my ownership of a lot at Penn Forest entail?

-As is true of all cemeteries in Pennsylvania, when you buy a ‘select’ grave site in Penn Forest, you are not actually buying a piece of land but only the right to be buried in that particular site.
-(At one time cemeteries did actually sell the land, but real estate closing costs and transfer taxes make this prohibitively expensive today.
-Now, when we sell a site, we issue what’s called an interment rights certificate, not a deed.)
-If you buy a ‘sequential’ site, you are buying the right to be buried in the next available site at the time of your death.
+As with all cemeteries in Pennsylvania, when you buy a grave site at Penn Forest, you are not actually purchasing a piece of land but rather the right to be buried in that particular site.
+At one time, cemeteries did sell the land, but real estate closing costs and transfer taxes have made this prohibitively expensive today.
+Now, when we sell a site, we issue what’s called a burial rights certificate, not a deed.

 Is the space mine in perpetuity?